 - Pain that increases when you raise or lower your arm

 - Tender or painful shoulder

 - Unable to hold the arm in certain positions

 Rotator cuff tear

 Rotator cuff tears occur when the tendons overstretch, and tear, either partially or completely, and becomes detached from the top of the humerus.
-Rotator cuff tears are caused by injury or the wearing down of a tendon over time, and are a common cause of shoulder problems in middle-aged or older patients, says Dr. Carpenter.
+Rotator cuff tears are caused by injury or the wearing down of a tendon over time, and are a common cause of shoulder problems in middle-aged or older patients, says Dr. Shah.

-“As we age, our tendons start to degenerate and weaken, possibly due to a poor blood supply or factors such as bone spurs that can rub on the tendons,” she says.
+“As we age, our tendons start to degenerate and weaken, possibly due to a poor blood supply or factors such as bone spurs that can rub on the tendons,” he says.
 “This can lead to tears happening more easily as we get older.”

 Symptoms of rotator cuff tear: